README.md

 Getting Started

-The fastest way to use AgentsMesh is through our hosted service at agentsmesh.ai — sign up, connect your Git provider, and start running agents in minutes.
+The fastest way to use AgentsMesh is the hosted service at agentsmesh.ai — sign up, connect your Git provider, and start running agents in minutes.
+Bring your own AI API keys (BYOK): no usage caps, full cost control.

 curl -fsSL https://agentsmesh.ai/install.sh | sh